 Many programs give scholarships; some even pay full tuition.
 Many give work-study and teaching scholarships, which will also give you experience as a teacher, which will help you to get an academic job (if you wish to) after you graduate.

 Is there a writer who has influenced you more than any other?
 Find out where they are teaching.
 Sometimes it will be at a small school, but because you will be able to study with someone whose writing you truly admire, it could be an amazing experience.
-Of course you also want to make sure that the rest of the program suits you, but it is definitely a way to narrow down your options.
+You also want to make sure that the rest of the program suits you, but it is definitely a way to narrow down your options.
 Also remember: not all great writers are great teachers, so do your research!

 If you are willing to go on an adventure, and you are able to do so at the point in your life that you are applying to a program, it might be a great opportunity.
 By not limiting your options to big cities, you can find yourself in a place you wouldn’t necessarily have lived otherwise.
 This might be inspiring and eye-opening.